Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Results

 \subsubsection{Energy-distribution curve}

 Figure \ref{fig:edc_kf} plots the normalized EDCs at $\kk=\kk_{\rm max}$ on several cuts, obtained by (a) ARPES and (b) the theory.
 The overall structure of the experimental spectra is well reproduced by our theory.
 Notice that the ARPES data do not always show a monotonic decrease of the low-energy intensity with moving from the node (cut 8) to the antinode (cut 13): For instance, cut 11 shows a higher maximum than cut 9.
 This would be attributed to errors arising from the limited statistics of electrons counted in the ARPES measurement as is implied by the large fluctuation of the data, and limits the fitting by the TCFM assuming a simple $\kk$ dependence [i.e., Eqs.~(\ref{eq:ecdk}), (\ref{eq:vk}), (\ref{eq:dcdk}), (\ref{eq:sbg}), and (\ref{eq:edk})].
+The EDCs for other momenta along these cuts and corresponding self-energies are presented in Figs.~\ref{fig:edc} and \ref{fig:edc_sig}, respectively, in Appendix \ref{app:EDC_comparison}.

 Figure \ref{fig:edc_an} shows the $\w$ dependence of the Green's function and the self-energy of the TCFM at $\kk=\kAN$.
 According to Eq.~(\ref{eq:akw}), the spectral function can be inferred from Im$G$, which shows (negative) peaks at $\w\simeq\pm 35$ meV.
 This is consistent with the experimental value ($-38$ meV) [see cut 13 in Fig.~\ref{fig:edc_kf}(a)].
 Im$F$ shows sharp peaks at the same energies, and Re$F$ is significantly enhanced in the lower-energy region.
 Im$\Snor$ and Im$\Sano$ also show low-energy peaks at electron-hole symmetric positions, $\w\simeq\pm40$ meV.
 This is consistent with the self-energy derived by a machine learning analysis \cite{yamaji21} of the same ARPES data.
 As a notable property of the TCFM, the trace of the self-energy peaks disappears in $G$ and $F$ due to a cancellation between $\Snor$ and $W$ at these peak energies \cite{sakai16,sakai16PRB} [see Eq.~(\ref{eq:w}) for the definition of $W$].
+The $\w$-dependent structure of the self-energy for other momenta is presented in Figs.~\ref{fig:edc_sig} and \ref{fig:sig_kf} in Appendix \ref{app:EDC_comparison}.